cn0047/stash/ed/php/patterns/README.md

 of a message send of the same message to another constituent object.

 ````
-Adapter vs Bridge: adapter works with defined objects, bridge can accept objects on fly.
+Adapter vs Bridge: adapter works with defined objects,
+                   bridge can accept objects on fly, because it is abstraction over implementation.
 Facade vs Proxy: facade cover defined objects, proxy provide access to objects and filtrate or restrict access to object.
 Prototype vs Interpreter: ?
 Bridge vs Mediator: ?